Ease Your Life By Knowing The Best Types of Knife Cuts

 Chiffonade Cut:

-Chiffonade is making thin ribbons, usually of leafy stuff.
-It is a technique for slicing leafy greens and herbs into thin ribbons.
+Chiffonade involves making thin ribbons, usually from leafy greens and herbs.
 This cut is perfect for garnishing and adding a fresh, delicate texture to dishes.

 • Technique: Stack leaves, roll them up, and slice.